 Ultimately, if you’re looking for an enclosed litter pan, and you’ve got the money up-front, get the Modkat Flip.

-It helps to regulate smells and reduces litter tracking, which are probably the main two reasons we choose an enclosed cat litter box.
+It helps to regulate smells and reduces litter tracking, the two main reasons we choose an enclosed cat litter box.

 It’s also attractive and super easy-to-clean, which makes it a thorough winner.

 Runners-Up in Enclosed Litter Boxes